 American Sweet Gum

-The Ohio Chapter ISA continued efforts is to advance responsible tree care practices through research, technology, and education while promoting the benefits of trees.
-This month Tree-Of-The-Month is commonly known as the American Sweet Gum or the Satinwood, Redgum, Sapgum, Starleaf-Gum, or Bilsted, the Latin name of Liquidambar styraciflua.
+The Ohio Chapter ISA continued efforts to advance responsible tree care practices through research, technology, and education while promoting the benefits of trees.
+This Tree-Of-The-Month is commonly known as the American Sweet Gum or the Satinwood, Redgum, Sapgum, Starleaf-Gum, or Bilsted, the Latin name of Liquidambar styraciflua.

 The American Sweet Gum is a low-maintenance deciduous shade tree native from Connecticut to Florida and Missouri further south to Texas, Mexico, and Central America.
 It is also native from the Sierra Madre of Mexico into Central America's cloud forests to Nicaragua.
 The United States Department of Agriculture states that the American Sweet Gum is native to Ohio's southern portions along the Ohio River.

 This tree's Genus name Liquidambar comes from the Latin words liquidus meaning liquid and ambar.
 The meaning of amber has two parts that produce a fragrant resin.
 Specific epithet styraciflua means flowing storax.
 The common name of Sweet Gum refers to an aromatic balsam or gum that exudes from wounds of the tree.
 The American Sweet Gum belongs to the plant family, commonly known as Altingiaceae.
 The genus Liquidambar has 15 commonly known species worldwide.
 These 15 species are widespread and are commonly found in China, Korea, Thailand, Taiwan, Laos, Vietnam, Turkey, Rhodes(Rhodes is the largest of the Dodecanese islands of Greece), North America and Mexico, and down to Honduras.
 In cultivation, this tree can be found in warm temperate and subtropical climates around the world beyond its previously described native ranges.